-- macOS or Linux
+- Linux, macOS or Windows

-Check if you already have a key pair.
+Check if you already have a key.

 mullvad tunnel wireguard key check